jonnyIskandar/o2curl/README.md

 Ideas and Suggestions
 ---------------------
-Please kindly mail us at [developer@circle-creative.com][5] or [steeven@circle-creative.com][6].
+Please kindly mail us at [developer@o2system.in][7].

 Bugs and Issues
 ---------------
-Please kindly submit your issues at Github so we can track all the issues along development.
+Please kindly submit your [issues at Github][5] so we can track all the issues along development.

 System Requirements
 -------------------